farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 > #### Designer Note: Your Setting
 >
-> Use this section of the game to explain what is the setting of your game.
+> Use this section to explain the setting of your game.
 >
-> You can talk about:
+> To make your world be as vibrant and compelling as possible, think about what the general story of your game is about and how it should play out.
 >
-> - The history of the world.
-> - What kind of characters the PCs are going to play.
-> - The different types of problems the PCs might face. etc.
+> Establish a history of recent events so that the players have a sense of the setting.
+They can then start making connections between their character and the world they inhabit.
+How would they have reacted if they have taken part in those events?
+>
+> Highlight important locations, cities, districts, or whole regions, that the PCs can choose to explore.
+What would scenes set in those locations look like?
+What actions would the PCs be taking there?
+>
+> Fill those locations with notable NPCs that the GM can use if needed.
+These don't have to be complex.
+A simple list with a name, an occupation, or role, and a couple of adjectives describing their respective personality can go a long way.
+>
+> Do these NPCs belong to different organizations or factions?
+Continue to the next chapter to see how to define those as World Forces.

 # World Forces | Charge SRD